Douglas Students’ Union Winter Updates –

 We hope that everyone is continuing to stay safe and taking care of themselves.
-There have been so many changes over the past 9 months and we want to make sure that everyone is prepared for the coming semester and know that we are here for you.
+There have been so many changes over the year and we want to make sure that everyone is prepared for the coming semester and know that we are here for you.

 Over the summer, we made significant changes to our services to transition online.
 Throughout the fall term, members have accessed our services online and in-person.
 As the majority of course delivery will continue online, we will continue to offer our services to students through online drop-in sessions, virtual meetings, email, and phone, and we will continue to be here in-person for those that require direct in-person access so that we can meet the needs of all our members.

 - Following the provincial health authority guidelines and WorkSafe BC guidelines, we have made changes to our spaces to ensure the safety of all our staff, directors, and our members entering the building.

 - While in the building and on campus, wearing a mask is now mandatory, we encourage the practice of proper hygiene by washing your hands or using the available sanitizer, and maintain social distancing measures by following the appropriate signs found within the building.

 - New Westminster Office – Our front desk is located on Level 2 of the DSU building on the New Westminster campus.
 Our front desk is now open Monday through Friday from 10am to 3pm